pgg1610/website/content/publications/_index.md

 This page represents the landing page for "publications" section.
 It is also shown under the homepage header for "publications".
 It should be therefore relatively short and sweet.

 \-->

-List of peer-reviewed articles based on the projects I have been part of.